Sarah Sze: Career

-Sze lives in New York City with her two daughters.
-Sze has one brother, the venture capitalist David Sze.
-Sze was divorced from writer Siddhartha Mukherjee in 2025.
+In April 2026, Sze was commissioned to create Wave to be displayed in the Barclay Center’s atrium; the work “will consist of more than 250 screens capturing animated projections and images.”

 Process

 Sze draws from Modernist traditions of the found objects, to build large-scale installations.
 She uses everyday items like string, Q-tips, photographs, and wire to create complex compositions resembling constellations.
 This composition gives her work a chaotic yet precise style with the overlap of materials.
 All objects, regardless of size, are related to one another.
 This creates a larger meaning in her work as all of the pieces come together to convey a message.
 By Sze remolding and reshaping these everyday objects, she additionally changes the value of these materials.
 The incorporation of these "low value" objects rejects the traditional standard that sculptures have to be solid, limited in geometric shapes, and work with specific materials.
 This can be displayed with Sze's intentional inclusion of the unseen process materials (ladders, clips, wooden poles, etc.) being included in her final work.

 Sze throughout her career has pushed the boundaries with sculpture.
 This can be seen in her using her works to convey movement.
 Through precise planning and strategic considerations, Sze strives to make the inanimate look animate.
 Using influences from her formal training in painting and architecture, Sze looks into what one can do with a sculpture that is limited to the two-dimensional.
 The effect of this is to "challenge the very material of sculpture, the very constitution of sculpture, as a solid form that has to do with finite geometric constitutions, shapes, and content."

 Sze additionally takes into consideration the viewer's interaction with her works and the objects she has chosen to display.
 When selecting materials, Sze focuses on the exploration of value acquisition–what value the object holds and how it is acquired.
 In an interview with curator Okwui Enwezor, Sze explained that during her conceptualization process, she will "choreograph the experience to create an ebb and flow of information [...] thinking about how people approach, slow down, stop, perceive [her art]."